Determining subgroups via stationary measures: Introduction

-A countable subgroup $\Hsf < \Isom(X)$ of isometries is called \emph{non-elementary} if it contains two infinite-order elements that fix distinct pairs of points in $\partial X$.
-Maher--Tiozzo proved that for a probability measure $\mathsf{m}$ whose support generates a non-elementary subgroup $\Hsf$ as a group, there exists a unique $\mathsf{m}$-stationary measure $\nu$ on $\partial X$ and is the same as the hitting measure for the random walk on $\Hsf$ induced by $\mathsf{m}$ \cite{MaherTiozzo2018}.
+Maher--Tiozzo proved that for a probability measure $\mathsf{m}$ whose support generates a non-elementary subgroup $\Gsf$ as a group, there exists a unique $\mathsf{m}$-stationary measure $\nu$ on $\partial X$ and is the same as the hitting measure for the random walk on $\Gsf$ induced by $\mathsf{m}$ \cite{MaherTiozzo2018}.
+Maher--Tiozzo assume that $X$ is separable, but as observed by Gruber--Sisto--Tessera~\cite[Remark 4]{GST2020} this assumption is not necessary for their results.
 When $X$ is proper, this is due to Kaimanovich \cite{Kaimanovich2000}.
-Via stationary measures, we detect subgroups up to commensurability.